kubedb/docs/docs/guides/kafka/monitoring/grafana-dashboard.md

 # Visualize Kafka Metrics with Grafana Dashboard

-KubeDB exposes Kafka metrics through a JMX Exporter running as a Java agent inside each Kafka container.
-Once Prometheus scrapes those metrics, you can visualize them in Grafana using pre-built KubeDB dashboards.
-This tutorial walks through the full setup: deploying the monitoring stack, enabling monitoring on a Kafka instance, and importing the Grafana dashboards.
+KubeDB exposes Kafka metrics — including JVM, broker/topic, and KRaft controller/quorum metrics — through a JMX Exporter running as a Java agent inside each Kafka container.
+Once Prometheus scrapes those metrics, you can visualize them in Grafana using a pre-built KubeDB dashboard.
+This tutorial walks through the full setup: deploying the monitoring stack, enabling monitoring on a Kafka instance, and importing the Grafana dashboard.

 ## Before You Begin